-In these lecture notes on gravitational waves from the early universe, we derived the main properties of gravitational waves, introduced the stochastic gravitational wave background, discussed ongoing and future detection efforts, and introduced some primordial sources of gravitational waves.
+In these lecture notes on gravitational waves from the early universe, we derived the main properties of GWs, introduced the stochastic gravitational wave background (SGWB), discussed ongoing and future detection efforts, and introduced some primordial sources of GWs.

 We started with the basics in Sec.~\ref{sec:Linearized Einstein equations}, with the derivation of the Einstein equations for a linear perturbed metric $g_{\mn}=\eta_{\mn}+h_{\mn}$.
 We evaluated the degrees of freedom of the linearized metric tensor and fixed all the nonphysical degrees of freedom.
-The solution of the Einstein equation in a vacuum is a wave equation.
-Hence, any test mass follows a sinusoidal geodesic while a gravitational wave passes by.
-This effect on test masses is the gist of gravitational wave measurement.
+The solution of the Einstein equation in vacuum is a wave equation.
+Hence, any test mass follows a sinusoidal geodesic while a GW passes by.
+This effect on test masses is the gist of GW measurement in interferometers.

-In Sec.~\ref{sec:Emission of gravitational waves}, we derived the gravitational wave emitted by a source given by an energy-momentum tensor $T_{\mn}$.
-We showed that gravitational waves carry energy that curves the background.
-An important aspect of this section is the separation of scales and the relation between the gravitational wave radiation and the curved background.
-The power of gravitational radiation given by Einstein's quadrupole formula and the power spectrum of tensor perturbations are found in the last parts of this lecture.
+In Sec.~\ref{sec:Emission of gravitational waves}, we derived the GW emitted by a source given by an energy-momentum tensor $T_{\mn}$.
+We showed that GWs carry energy that curves the background.
+An important aspect of this section is the separation of scales and the relation between the GW radiation and the curved background.
+The power of gravitational radiation given by Einstein's quadrupole formula and the power spectrum of tensor perturbations are found in the last parts of this section.

-In Sec.~\ref{sec:The stochastic gravitational wave background}, we introduced the stochastic gravitational wave background (SGWB).
-This background is defined as the superposition of gravitational waves with different wave numbers $\vec{k}$ (both in magnitude and direction) coming from all directions in the sky.
-We derived their main properties.
-Since these waves behave like noise, it is a challenge to detect them.
-Boosted by the detection of gravitational waves (transient signal) by the LIGO-Virgo collaboration, a new generation of experiments (ground-based, space-born, and pulsar time arrays) expects to detect stochastic signals in the near future.
-We briefly discussed experimental efforts in this direction and reported on the latest advances in PTA searches, which include evidence for Hellings-Downs correlation.
+In Sec.~\ref{sec:The stochastic gravitational wave background}, we introduced the SGWB.
+This background is defined as the composition of GWs with different wavelengths, amplitudes, and phases, coming from all directions in the sky.
+The incoherently summed waves produce a stochastic background, which cannot be individually detected.
+Hence, these waves behave like noise, making it a challenge to detect them.
+SGWB signals are different than the transient signals coming from binary mergers, and more similar than cosmic microwave background (CMB).
+However, the SGWB can possibly probe earlier stages of the universe, since GWs can travel freely through the hot plasma of the early universe, whereas photons could not.
+We have discussed spectral properties and sources of the SGWB, besides an overview of experimental efforts to probe it.